Why is it whenever I encounter someone with an inspiring attitude, nine times out of ten that person has suffered, or is suffering some adversity?

 We bought a number of positive thinking books for our children, from early years picture books, up to young adult.

 They all deal with the same thing, which is how you look at life and deal with everyday situations around you.
 Some say it in the most simplest of ways, like the lovely ‘Have you filled a bucket today?’ one of my favourites.
 They all show that positive behaviour can have an impact on your life for the better, including both your mental and physical well-being.
-I also wrote an article, some time ago now, about anxiety in young children and how positive behaviour can impact on them.
 It’s worth reminding ourselves how we deal with situations when our youngsters are constantly looking to us for guidance.

 It won’t be an easy process, but I feel it’s something worth working at and constantly repeating the messages.
 It helps me, as an adult, by reminding me to behave in the same way – practise what you preach and all that.